IN 1905 JOHANN FIGLMÜLLER

 At Figlmüller we pay special attention to where the ingredients come from.
 Our pork is sourced exclusively from farmers we know personally.

 The Figmüllers are busy restaurant owners.
 They produce their own wines to serve with the schnitzel and have been doing so since very early on.
-And the wine list includes Grüner Veltliner and Welschriesling alongside Blaufränkischer.
+And the wine list includes Grüner Veltliner and Riesling alongside Blaufränkischer.